s-shaligram/Mental-health-care/README.md

 List of features-

-1. "MindNight: Users can change to dark theme for better viewing and relaxation."
+1. "Users can track their mood day by day."
-2. "EaseMind: Users will have All-in-One health suggestions based on their current mental health."
+2. "Users can change to dark theme for better viewing and relaxation."
-3. "MoodMaster: Users can use daily mood tracking."
+3. "Users can assess their current mental health by answering a questionnaire."
-4. "MentalCheck: Users can use self-assessment to assess their current mental health."
+4. "If users are in stressful condition, they will check steps to get out of that condition."
 5. "MindNotify: Users will get notified for mental health goals."
 6. "InnerSpace: Users can utilize Personal Mental Wellness within the app."
 7. "MedicalMind: Users will be able to find medical centres nearby for mental health needs."